danteMorris1/Automated-Cloud-Cryptojacking-Defense-Threat-Hunting/README.md

 The Botnet decided to hide in the `tmp` folder as it offers a reliable, low-restriction area for storing and running malicious files without immediate user detection.

-3\. **Verification - Packet Sniffing**
+**3\.
+Verification - Packet Sniffing**
 I used tcpdump for live packet analysis.
 The traffic was intense.
 The server was not just mining crypto; it was actively spreading.
-We caught the worm rapidly firing SYN packets to other vulnerable Redis instances (Port 6379) on the 104.x.x.x subnet.
+We caught the worm rapidly firing SYN packets to other vulnerable Redis instances ``(Port 6379)`` on the ``104.x.x.x`` subnet.
 ![image](https://media.discordapp.net/attachments/1486889265991254076/1496324255221285035/image.jpg?ex=69e9780e&is=69e8268e&hm=0f70f2524d9883e9c0bd4709b3f501af47173fcc0fd76bd7992c2684e778aaa0&=&format=webp)

-Auto-Remediation: Result Verified
+**4\.
+Auto-Remediation: Result Verified**
-The Datadog Metric Monitor (configured threshold: 20%) triggered.
+The Datadog Metric Monitor (configured to threshold: 25%) triggered.
 The alert traveled the Ngrok tunnel, and the SOC Automator script received and validated the JSON payload.

-As shown in the final architecture diagram and this terminal screenshot, the kill switch successfully activated, transmitting the power_off API call to DigitalOcean and neutralizing the threat.
+As shown in the final architecture diagram and this terminal screenshot, the kill switch successfully activated, transmitting the `power_off` API call to DigitalOcean and neutralizing the threat.
 The mean-time-to-respond was measured in minutes, successfully containing the malware and severing all command-and-control (C2) communication.

 ![image](https://media.discordapp.net/attachments/1486889265991254076/1487150220138516560/image.png?ex=69e90d92&is=69e7bc12&hm=887fb454d39c78e98fb7622db434558f23c061d4f5e94b285a64e12565c49268&=&format=webp&quality=lossless)